Rebeca Puga: New Paintings

 The paintings of Chilean-born artist Rebeca Puga are based on her investigations into how we see and experience the space that surrounds us and how that parallels our consciousness and perception of time.
 Her canvases possess a dynamic sense of incompletion, where line and shape are continually coming into definition.
 Puga imbues her work with a high level of gestural energy, constantly reworking her paintings until they vibrate with a sense of expansion and erasure, coming and going, being and unbecoming.

 Her specific sensibility is informed, in part, by her experience as an immigrant to California, which at times has made Puga extremely aware of living between two cultures where her Chilean background was encountering a new and intense American world.
 In the 1990s, for example, Puga was highly influenced by how human beings are constructed by language, how we are constantly translating, reading and decoding while going about our daily lives.
-The work from this period reflects this experience and materialized in the form of paintings based on writing and drawing - work that positioned itself on the fine edge of readability.
+The work from this period reflects this experience and materialized in the form of paintings based on writing and drawing, that positioned themselves on the fine edge of readability.
 Drawing as well as writing allowed Puga's work to capture elements and configurations which are constantly in flux.
 They also situated the work in this crossing between cultures, between expressing and exercising silence.

 The focus of Puga's later work, became close observation of the environment, where she zoomed in on issues related to space and the human need to feel oriented.
 She had a particular interest in our desire to clearly identify and name places, which sometimes are merely psychological spaces.